Openscapes/codespace-testing/README.md

 ## Notes for R

 You can use R within Jupyter notebooks but it doesn't have the functionality you are used with with RStudio.
 This R extension looks like it is working on providing better functionality for R within Visual Studio. https://github.com/REditorSupport/vscode-R

+Fork this repo, that is set up for R and vscode-R already. https://github.com/jakubnowicki/r-codespaces